 In days to come much more will be revealed, and all shall stand in awe at the miracles this Wicked new FPB 97 can work.

-Should your pulse quicken, your breath catch, your need be insatiable, contact Todd Rickard (ToddR@SetSail.com) and he will impart what must be known to join with us in the first series of FPB 97s.
+Should your pulse quicken, your breath catch, your need be insatiable, contact Sue Grant (Sue.Grant@Berthon.Co.UK.) and she will impart what must be known to join with us in the series of FPB 97s.